Ashhad-A-Kamran/Ashhad-A-Kamran/README.md

 ###

-<h5 align="left">A hand gesture-based interactive game using Pygame, OpenCV, and MediaPipe where players control a spaceship to avoid obstacles and shoot projectiles.<br>Skills: Python, Pygame, OpenCV, MediaPipe, Game Development</h5>
+<p align="left">A hand gesture-based interactive game using Pygame, OpenCV, and MediaPipe where players control a spaceship to avoid obstacles and shoot projectiles.<br>Skills: Python, Pygame, OpenCV, MediaPipe, Game Development</p>

 ###